 Please note: Category 2 workshops assume participants have experience of teaching their particular IB programme.
 Participants will be expected to have a good understanding and practical experience in the assessment so they can share good practices.

 Category 3 workshops vary in terms of audience.
 Some are for more experienced educators who want to enhance their professional development portfolios.
 Others are for all educators – those with and those without a great deal of experience.

 Participants will engage in detailed discussions on topics such as learning theory, pedagogy, assessment, and other scholarly interests.
 Category 3 workshops go more deeply into specific areas.

 These workshops also cover subject-specific content, administrative and pedagogical leadership, and subject-specific seminars on changes to the IB curriculum.

-Note: Teachers and other school leaders who do not teach in an IB school but wish to sample IB learning may choose to participate in a Category 3 workshop.
+Note: Teachers and other school leaders who do not teach in an IB World School but wish to sample IB learning may choose to participate in a Category 3 workshop.